 Introduction to Colormap in MATLAB

-MATLAB or Matrix Laboratory is a programming language that was developed by MathWorks.
+MATLAB, or Matrix Laboratory, is a programming language that MathWorks developed.
 This powerful language finds its utility in technical computing.
-MATLAB provides us with a convenient environment that can be used to integrate tasks like manipulations on matrix, plotting data and functions, implementing algorithms, creating user interfaces, etc. MATLAB is also convenient as it gives the solutions in the form that its user can easily understand.
+MATLAB provides us with a convenient environment that can be used to integrate tasks like manipulations on matrix, plotting data and functions, implementing algorithms, creating user interfaces, etc. MATLAB is also convenient as it gives the solutions in a form its user can easily understand.
 It uses mathematical notations to display the solutions.
 In this topic, we are going to learn about Colormap in Matlab.

 Below are a few areas where we can use MATLAB:

-MATLAB comprises a number of techniques and functions to perform the above-mentioned capabilities.
-The objective of this article is to have a thorough understanding of colormaps in MATLAB.
-As the name suggests, the purpose of colormap is to define the colors of the graphics objects like image, surface and patch objects.
-A colormap is basically a matrix with values between 0 & 1.
+MATLAB comprises several techniques and functions to perform the capabilities mentioned above.
+This article aims to have a thorough understanding of colormaps in MATLAB.
+As the name suggests, the purpose of colormap is to define the colors of the graphics objects like image, surface, and patch objects.
+A colormap is a matrix with values between 0 & 1.

-Colormaps can have any length, but width-wise they must have 3 columns.
+Colormaps can have any length, but width-wise, they must have 3 columns.
 Each row of the matrix defines one color by using an RGB triplet.
-As you might be aware, the RGB triplet is a 3-element row vector with its elements specifying the intensities of red, green & blue color.
+As you might be aware, the RGB triplet is a 3-element row vector with elements specifying the intensities of red, green & blue colors.
 As mentioned above, these intensities are in the range [0, 1].
-0 indicates no color & 1 indicates the full intensity of the color.
+0 indicates no color & 1 shows the full power of the color.

 Below is the list of RGB triplets to get various colors: